-Your credit score is the credibility that you have built throughout the years and it will be the first thing that any lender will see when you apply for an instalment loans in the UK.
+Your credit score is the credibility that you have built throughout the years and it will be the first thing that any lender will see when you apply for an installment loans in the India.
 To understand it simple and plain words just take it like that- the higher is your credit score the better will be your chances to get the loan.
 So, you must be thinking “how would I know about my credit score?”
 Well, there are various portals and agencies that can provide you with your entire financial report along with your credit score.

 According to Financial Conduct Authority (FCA) guidelines, this is what it means if your credit score range between: